TonyScript/itranswarp.js/README.md

 ### Install packages

-Run `npm install`（www 目录下执行） to install all required packages:
+Run `npm install`（In the directory of www） to install all required packages:

     $ npm install

 ### Initialize database

-Run `node  script/init-db.js > init_db.sql` （www 目录下执行）to generate initial schema as well as administrator's email and password.
+Run `node  script/init-db.js > init_db.sql` （In the directory of www）to generate initial schema as well as administrator's email and password.

 You will get `init_db.sql` file in current directory.
-Run this SQL script by(www 目录下执行):
+Run this SQL script by(www):

     $ mysql -u root -p < init_db.sql

+NOTE:
+* Running the command above needs ur input of email & password, which would be required when you login as admin user, `SO BEAR THAT IN UR MIND `
-NOTE: re-run this SQL file will remove all existing data.
+* Re-run this SQL file will remove all existing data.

 ### Compile CSS
 Run `sudo npm install less -gd` to install less globally;